MicrosoftDocs/win32/desktop-src/tablet/peninputpanel-visiblechanged.md

-﻿---
-Description: 'Deprecated.
-The PenInputPanel has been replaced by the Text Input Panel (TIP).Occurs when the PenInputPanel object has shown or hidden itself.' ms.assetid: 'bf4651f4-2cf4-4952-a93e-3c6ba4846722'
-title: 'PenInputPanel.VisibleChanged event'
 ---
+Description: Deprecated.
+The PenInputPanel has been replaced by the Text Input Panel (TIP).Occurs when the PenInputPanel object has shown or hidden itself. ms.assetid: bf4651f4-2cf4-4952-a93e-3c6ba4846722
+title: PenInputPanel.VisibleChanged event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # PenInputPanel.VisibleChanged event

 Deprecated.
-The [**PenInputPanel**](peninputpanel-class.md) has been replaced by the [Text Input Panel (TIP)](text-input-panel-reference.md).
+The [**PenInputPanel**](/windows/win32/msinkaut/?branch=master) has been replaced by the [Text Input Panel (TIP)](text-input-panel-reference.md).

-Occurs when the [**PenInputPanel**](peninputpanel-class.md) object has shown or hidden itself.
+Occurs when the [**PenInputPanel**](/windows/win32/msinkaut/?branch=master) object has shown or hidden itself.

 ## Syntax